 Should we eat Halal meat?

 Halal meat must not be eaten for at least three reasons.
-Firstly, Muslim Brotherhood and other Islamic groups that are paid to inspect and certify meat as being halal funnel some of those fees to Muslim "charities," including the Holy Land Foundation, Hamas and Hezbollah.
+First, Muslim Brotherhood and other Islamic groups that are paid to inspect and certify meat as being halal funnel some of those fees to Muslim "charities," including the Holy Land Foundation, Hamas and Hezbollah.
 So those who do not wish to support Islamic terrorists should not buy anything with a halal label on it (see Islamophobia and Hitler & Islam).

-Secondly, "Bismillah" means "In the name of Allah," while "Allahu Akbar!" means "Allah is Greater!"
-So halal meat come from animals that are sacrificed "in the name of Allah," who is being declared "Greater" than the gods of other religions.
-This is blasphemy to Christians who worship the one true God (see True Gospel), but it should also be offensive to Buddhist, Hindus and the adherents to other religions.
+Second, "Bismillah" means "In the name of Allah," while "Allahu Akbar!" means "Allah is Greater!"
+Halal meat come from animals that are sacrificed "in the name of Allah," who is being declared "Greater" than the gods of other religions.
+This is blasphemy to Christians who worship the true God (see True Gospel), but it should also be offensive to Buddhist, Hindus and the adherents of other religions.

 How common is Halal meat around the world?